Zippy-boy/wire-pod/Installation.md

 * NOTE: WSL does not have functional systemd, so you will need to run the above two commands every time you want to start the server.
 It will not start automatically.

 - It should now be setup!
+Now you can continue

 ***

 # Authenticate the bot with wire-pod

-1. ***PROD BOTS ONLY, skip if you have an OSKR/dev-unlocked bot as the setup.sh script will handle it:*** It is recommended to clear your bot's user data.
-This is not required, and you can still authenticate with wire-pod without it, but it may cause unexpected behavior.
+1. ***PRODUCTION BOTS ONLY, skip if you have an OSKR/dev-unlocked bot as the setup.sh script will handle it:*** It is recommended to clear your bot's user data.
+This is not required, and you can still authenticate with wire-pod without it (as long as the last server you have authenticated the bot with was the DDL/Anki production stack), but it may cause unexpected behavior.
     1. Place Vector on the charger
     2. Double press his button
     3. Lift his lift up then down